blue-llama/e-treasure-hunt/README.md

   image for the final page
 - Navigate to <domain>/home and check your level(s) display correctly

-### Level upload through the API

-[upload.py](upload.py) contains utilities for uploading levels and hints.

-You'll need to update the `PASSWORD` at the top of the file, and then re-arrange `main()` as needed to upload your levels.

 ### Troubleshooting

 The server is not very helpful if you don't get things just right, especially via the UI.

+- You really do need to upload both the dummy levels 0 and N+1
 - If level upload is failing:
   - Make sure that you are uploading exactly one `.txt` file, one `.json` file and five images
   - Make sure that the contents of the JSON file describing the level match the example `about.json`
-- You really do need to upload both the dummy levels 0 and N+1

 ## Create users